 To make the sauce, mix 2 tablespoon sour cream or plain Greek yogurt with 1 teaspoon lemon juice and ⅛ teaspoon salt.

 You can drizzle it on top of the carrots before serving or serve alongside the roasted carrots.

 Swap avocado, grape seed, or canola oil for the olive oil, if desired.

 While you can use baby carrots, I really recommend skipping those and buying the big carrots at the store.
 The kind you’d use for snowman noses.
 Those full sized carrots have so much more flavor than the baby ones and are completely worth the peeling/chopping effort.

 If you love sweet carrots, drizzle these with 1 teaspoon of honey when they’re fresh from the oven.

 You don’t have to peel the carrots before roasting them if you don’t want to!
 If you want to skip the peeling, just give the carrots a good scrub before you slice them up.

 Speed up your weeknight dinner by cutting up the carrots up to 5 days ahead of time.
-Peel, slice, and store in a container or zip top bag in the refrigerator, adding 1-2 tbsp of water to your container.
+Peel, slice, and store in a container or zip top bag in the refrigerator, adding 1-2 tablespoon of water to your container.
 When you go to make the dish, pour out the water and toss the carrots around on some paper towel to remove any excess water before putting them on the baking tray.
 This also works great if you’re making these for a holiday gathering and want to get a little prep work out of the way.

 Enjoy Roasted Carrots with...